Menu

 The quality of the firm’s legal consultations offered to potential clients can be attributed to this nation’s 16th President, Abraham Lincoln.
 If you would like to schedule a consultation, be it to get your questions answered or get to know the firm for legal representation, please click here.

-How You Will Be Charged for Our Services
+How You Will Be Charged for our Services

 Atticus Family Law charges on an hourly basis.
 We use a written fee agreement to set the hourly rates for our work.